Gospel Hard Rock (Mark, 1971)

 First Class (Lamb & Lion, 1978)

-The sophomore release by this sister act featured hits like You Took My Heart By Surprise and I'm A Believer.
-But the track that got our attention was I Love You More (Than My Rock And Roll) featuring an unforgettable guest vocal appearance by inimitable Mr. Matthew Ward.
+The sophomore release by this sister act was a big step forward in production values over their debut.
+It featured hits like You Took My Heart By Surprise and I'm A Believer.
+But the tracks that got our attention were a cover of Daniel Amos' Father's Arms as well as I Love You More (Than My Rock And Roll) featuring an unforgettable guest vocal appearance by inimitable Mr. Matthew Ward.

 SCOTT WESLEY BROWN

 I'm Not Religious, I Just Love the Lord (Sparrow, 1977)